magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37364-custom-customer-attribute-of-date-type-breaks-the-customer-grid-ui.md

 1. Go to **Admin** > **Customers** > **All Customers**.
     * Add the newly added custom attribute to the grid from the columns option.
 1. Create/Edit a customer and set the value of the created custom date attribute field.
-1. Save, reindex and clear cache.
+1. Save, reindex, and clear cache.
 1. Go to **Customers** > **All Customers**.
     * Check the Customer Grid.